 Answer: Yes, and no. Yes, the moon has a north pole (geographic north) based on its rotational axis: and no, the moon does not have a north MAGNETIC pole like the Earth does.
 The geographic north pole is the point in the northern hemisphere where the axis of rotation meets the surface of the moon.
 It's the same as the Earth's, at 90? north latitude.
 The Earth's (dipolar) magnetic field, which includes the north magnetic pole, is generated internally by a dynamo created as molten iron flows in the outer core.
 But the moon's core doesn't appear to be capable of producing a global magnetic field today.
 The only magnetic fields are localized, and seem to be caused by permanent magnetization of the lunar crust.

-Short Answer: This is a tough question, and one that even the experts make mistakes on.
-It's similar to the cause of the seasons, but more complicated.
+Short Answer: This is a tough question and one that even the experts make mistakes on.
+It's similar to the cause of the seasons but more complicated.
 The short answer is that it's caused by the fact that the Earth is tilted 23.5 degrees, and that the Earth orbits around the sun.
-In Madison, Wisconsin (USA), and at similar latitudes, this causes the waxing crescent moon to look like a backwards "C" in September, and a "U" in March.
+In Madison, Wisconsin (USA), and at similar latitudes, this causes the waxing crescent moon to look like a backward "C" in September, and a "U" in March.
 [See the images to the right.]
-This difference has been noted throughout history, and has become the subject of folklore and superstitions, such as referring to these as a "wet moon" and a "dry moon", with misguided weather and climate connections.
+This difference has been noted throughout history and has become the subject of folklore and superstitions, such as referring to these as a "wet moon" and a "dry moon", with misguided weather and climate connections.
 Don't worry too much about which is "wet" and which is "dry", because you can find references each way.
 Click here to read the long answer, with diagrams